basicsofthebible/basicsofthebible.org/studyguide/Introduction.md

 Genesis 1:1	1<sup>1</sup>In the beginning God created the heavens and the earth.

-    Genesis 1:1	1<sup>1</sup>In the beginning God created the heavens and the earth.

 John 3:16	<sup>16</sup>For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.